 Unlike the old days, file transfer between devices is now becoming easier.
 Nowadays, Windows wireless file transfer using Wifi direct is starting to spread.
-At first, people use the Bluetooth, but as the technology develops there are also some applications for the file transfer need.
+At first, people use Bluetooth, but as technology develops there are also some applications for the file transfer need.
 For instance, the MiDrop app from cellphone vendor Xiaomi.
 While for the PC file transfer need, especially for Windows 10 users, Wifi Direct offers more ease for the file transfer need.
 Wifi direct enables you to do the Windows wireless file transfer, connect to your printer and also to your cellphone.

 Pros and Cons of Wifi Direct

 Similar to Bluetooth, Wifi direct also has the function to transfer files between certain devices.
 Back in the mid-90s, Bluetooth was the only means for wireless file transfer.
 As we know, Bluetooth was so useful to transfer data (audio, image/photo, etc) but it has some difficulties when coming to large file transfer.